neharana98/us_pce_forecasting_sarima_var/README.md

 **Dataset**:
 The dataset is sourced from the Federal Reserve Economic Data (FRED) <https://fred.stlouisfed.org/categories>, and comprises of the following variables:
 1. PCE (monthly in billions of USD)
-2. Disposable Personal Income (billions of dollars)
+2. Disposable Personal Income (in billions of USD)
 3. Price Index (PCE-based)
-4. Total Federal Outlay (billions of USD)
+4. Total Federal Outlay (in billions of USD)

 **Methodology**:
 1. SARIMA (Seasonal AutoRegressive Integrated Moving Average):